bonlycpe/Web-applications-for-elderly-physical-exercises/README.md

-# Web-applications-for-elderly-physical-exercises [ ⚠️ this project is in progress... ]
+# Web-applications for elderly physical exercises [ ⚠️ in progress... ]
 Web applications for elderly physical exercises project in Management of Information Technology Class

 Objective of this project